bogdan/dorspec/index.md

 *Business logic* is always context oriented

-Describe *non context-oriented logic* in rspec has **no benefits**
+Describe *non context*-oriented logic in rspec has **no benefits**

 !SLIDE

 ### What is context dependent logic?

-Context-oriented logic - from less context dependent to very context dependent:
+Context-oriented software - from less context dependent to very context dependent:

 * *Utility* functions
   * All math and any other function that doesn't data from nowhere except it's arguments.